layoutBox/PinLayout/README.md

 <br>

 ## Examples App <a name="examples_app"></a>
-There is a tiny Example app that expose some usage example on PinLayout, including:
+There is an Example app that expose some usage example on PinLayout, including:

 * An example of UITableView with variable height cells.
 * The [example](#intro_usage_example) presented priviously in this README.